TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   - Save/update files that are automatically available via the uibuilder web.
 For example a static web page that is perhaps updated periodically.
 This could also work with data, JavaScript, CSS, etc. In fact anything that can be serialised or that is already a string.
   - Use with the `uib-html` node to save static HTML files built via `uib-element` or some other flow that outputs `msg._ui` configurations.

+* Continuing documentation improvements
+  * `README.md`: Add more links to the Features section so that each feature points to appropriate documentation.
+Add a landing-page link to "includes many helper features" to signpost to relavent detailed documentation.
+  * Node-specific docs.
+  * Reorg docs to make more sense to new starters & make more logical.

 ## Next - these are things that need to be done

 * Changes needed for future versions of node.js (will be updating uib in line with Node-RED v3)